Boise Water Quality at a Glance

 Frequently Asked Questions

-Is Boise’s tap water safe to drink?
+Is Boise tap water safe to drink in 2026?

 Why does my water bill increase so much in summer?

-1. Lawn watering: Many newer subdivisions lack access to cheaper pressurized irrigation systems and must use treated drinking water for landscaping
+1. Lawn and garden watering: Many newer subdivisions in the Treasure Valley lack access to cheaper pressurised irrigation systems and must use treated drinking water for all outdoor use.

 Does Boise have hard water?